Singapore

 Status Addendum to LT-LEDS submitted on 3 November 2022

-In 2022, Singapore submitted a further NDC update, strengthening its emissions limit, from 65 MtCO2e to 60 MtCO2e* in 2030 and brining forward its peaking year, from ‘around 2030’ to before 2030, though it did not mention a specific year in which emissions will peak.
+In 2022, Singapore submitted a further NDC update, strengthening its emissions limit, from 65 MtCO2e to 60 MtCO2e in 2030 and bringing forward its peaking year, from ‘around 2030’ to before 2030, though it did not mention a specific year in which emissions will peak.

-While Singapore has strengthened its target, this does not replace the need for Singapore to set more ambitious climate targets, substantially scale up climate action, and reduce absolute GHG emissions in the medium term as we still rate it ‘Critically insufficient’ overall.
+While Singapore has strengthened its target, this does not replace the need for Singapore to set more ambitious climate targets, substantially scale up climate action, and reduce absolute GHG emissions in the medium term as we still rate it ‘Highly insufficient’ overall.

 SINGAPORE — History of NDC updates First NDC 2020 NDC update 2022 NDC update

-1.5°C compatible
+1.5°C Paris Agreement compatible

 Stronger target N/A